-He is a former Chair of the ABA Section of Environment, Energy and Resources and remains involved in Section activities.
-Mr Garrett was honoured in 2015 with a lifetime achievement award from Who’s Who Legal and the ABA Section of International Law.
-He is a member of the American College of Environmental Lawyers, where he serves on the Board of Regents.
+He is a former chair of the ABA Section of Environment, Energy and Resources and remains involved in Section activities.
+He was honoured in 2015 with a lifetime achievement award from Who’s Who Legal and the ABA Section of International Law.
+He is a member of the American College of Environmental Lawyers, where he served on the Board of Regents.